German-style brats with sauerkraut, an easy hearty dish, traditional comfort food as its best. Just two main ingredients, but so much going on!

 The first thing to come to mind when thinking about German food?
 Probably brats and sauerkraut.
 Two typical German products, honest, unpretentious, tasty food perfect for a relaxed meal.
-We love bratwurst and sauerkraut when combined with other ingredients as well, but simply combine those two and there’s nothing more you need.
+We love bratwurst and sauerkraut when combined with other ingredients as well, but simply combine those two, and there’s nothing more you need.

-Learn How to Cook Sauerkraut, this simple recipe is perfect for serving with bratwurst as well.
-Or learn How to Cook Frozen Sausages, any of the sausages mentioned there can be served on a bed of hot kraut.
+Learn How to Cook Sauerkraut; this simple recipe is perfect for serving with bratwurst as well.
+Or learn How to Cook Frozen Sausages; any of the sausages mentioned there can be served on a bed of hot kraut.
 And if you like pork and kraut, try this delicious Slow Cooker Pork and Sauerkraut.

-Ways of combining bratwurst and kraut
+Ways of combining bratwurst and sauerkraut

 You can cook the two recipes separately.
 Make Bavarian sauerkraut, for instance, and cook some Brats on the Stove, Brats in the Oven, or Brats in the Air Fryer.
 Mix when serving.
 Serve with boiled or mashed potatoes.

 Brown the sausages on the grill or on the stovetop.
-Place sauerkraut in a saucepan, add spices and some liquid and nestle the sausages into the cabbage.
+Place sauerkraut in a saucepan, add spices and some liquid, and nestle the sausages into the cabbage.
 Simmer until the sausages are cooked through.

 Sauerkraut: